 Lake Sevan and Dilijan are some of Armenia’s most popular weekend getaways.
 But what about visiting both in a single day?
-If relaxation is your goal, then don’t bother.
+If relaxation is your goal, don’t bother.
 But if you’re hoping to get a glimpse of the region’s gorgeous scenery and visit a few impressive monasteries, one full day is plenty.
 And if you’re lucky, you may even get to throw in a bit of hiking.

 Located in the country’s Gegharkunik region, Lake Sevan, which takes up an area of around 1240 km², is by far Armenia’s largest lake.
-As Armenia is a small landlocked country, Sevan is pretty much the only option for those who want to relax at the beach or play water sports.
+As Armenia is a small landlocked country, Sevan is the only option for those who want to relax at the beach or play water sports.

 The site on which the church stands is full of history.
 Like most other ancient churches in Armenia, the land was once home to a ‘pagan’ temple before it was demolished by the early Christians in the 4th century AD.
-And over the next thousand years or so, it was destroyed and rebuilt a copious number of times.
+And over the next thousand years or so, it was destroyed and rebuilt a great number of times.

 I was lucky to get to St. Arakelots just as a group was leaving, and I spent a few minutes inside before exploring the rest of the area.

 Outside, visitors can see the ruins of various other structures.
 Much of the original church was destroyed in a 10th-century earthquake.
 And though it was rebuilt, it was eventually demolished again by the Timurid Empire.

 It was then restored and rebuilt in 1661 before being destroyed in the 1930s.
 Finally, it was renovated yet again in the 1950s.

 Past the church, there’s a little trail visitors can continue walking down.
 While it offers more great views of Lake Sevan, the trail ultimately leads to nothing.
 And so I decided to return and head back to the bus.